-2020 was a year that will not soon be forgotten; working from home became the new normal, some people gained some pounds, and others (though I wonder who) lost some.
+2020 was a year that will not soon be forgotten; working from home became the new norm, some gained some pounds and others (though I wonder who) lost some.

-By nature, I am very curious and I like to learn.
-For me, Corona, therefore, offered the ideal opportunity to develop myself further.
-For 5 months, I followed an online "Strategic management and innovation" specialization from Copenhagen Business School.
-This course was offered by Coursera, an online learning platform that is linked to 100+ universities.
-The specialization taught me about the changing world of business strategy, focusing on the increasingly important roles of design, user experience, and innovation in shaping competitive advantage.
-It gave me a better understanding of how strategy is created and how it can be implemented.
-The course was a great first introduction to the strategic side of design for me.
-The strategy is something of great interest to me so I am glad I have been able to delve deeper into it.
-So in 2020, I was able to make some nice steps thanks to Pàu's People First mentality and support.
-Hopefully, this can be continued in 2021.
+By nature, I’m a very curious person and I love to learn new things so Corona was a perfect opportunity to do some self-development.
+I took an online course “Strategic management and innovation” of Copenhagen Business School.
+This course was provided by Coursera, an online learning platform connected to 100+ universities.
+The specialization taught me about the changing world of business strategy, focusing on the increasingly important roles of design, user experience and innovation in forming competitive advantage.
+The course gave me a better understanding of how strategy is established and how it can be implemented.

 KBC is ahead of the game when it comes to the digitization of its services and its customer-centric philosophy.
 With a data-informed approach, Pàu helped KBC in various ways in its quest to spearhead digital banking and insurance services.